A very common question I get about backyard chickens is “Can chickens lay eggs without a rooster?”

-In other words, too many roosters per hen leads to a very bad situation.
+In other words, too many roosters per hen can lead to a very bad situation.
 If you’re wondering about the ideal hen-to-rooster ratio, ONE rooster per TEN hens is a good minimum.

 Now, we were able to quickly resolve the issue and the ladies came out perfectly fine, but it took another quick minute for their back feathers to regrow.

 While this was a situation of too many males per female, any cockerel that has a harem of hens to oversee can feel he has to mate excessively to establish dominance.
 And that can lead to lost feathers and eventually lower egg production (here are some more reasons why chickens stop laying eggs).

-So, in some ways, your hens might produce eggs BETTER than if there was a male present.
+So, in some ways, your hens might produce eggs BETTER than if there wasn’t a male present.